ndexbio/gsoc_llm/README.md

 # Work Done
 1. Utilizing Pre-trained Models and APIs:

    a.
-Leveraged OpenAI API to develop LLM model for extracting complex biological interactions from scientific texts.
+Leveraged OpenAI API to develop LLM baased application for extracting complex biological interactions from scientific texts.

    b.
 Made use of LangChain to efficiently perform extraction tasks by integrating with advanced OpenAI models including gpt-3.5-turbo, gpt-4, gpt-4o, and gpt-4-Turbo.